-5.5.2 FORMAL REQUESTS
+5.5.2 Formal requests

-Our Collections Registrar manages all inward loans.
-S(he) will consider the potential impact of all new loans and discuss this with relevant colleagues before making a formal request to the lender(s).
-Once agreed, s(he) is responsible for liaising with the lender, submitting UKRG Facility Reports, negotiating terms and conditions and signing off loan agreements.
+The Collections Registrar and the Acquisitions and Loans Manager manage all inward loans for HES Collections and Archives respectively.
+They will consider the potential impact of all new loans and discuss this with relevant colleagues before making a formal request to the lender(s).
+Once agreed, they are responsible for liaising with the lender, submitting United Kingdom Registrars Group (UKRG) Facility Reports, negotiating terms and conditions and signing off loan agreements.

-5.5.3 AUTHORISATION OF INWARD LOANS
+5.5.3 Authorisation of inward loans

-- The Collections Registrar will sign off renewals of all previously authorised loans. - All new loans will be authorised by Head of Archives or Head of Collections advising the HES Chief Executive of any loans considered to be novel or contentious.
+- The Collections Registrar or Deputy Head of Archives will sign off renewals of all previously authorised loans - All new loans will be authorised by Head of Archives or Head of Collections.
+Authorisation by the HES Chief Executive is required for any loans considered to be novel or contentious and where valuation exceeds thresholds for delegated authority.14

-5.5.4 DUE DILIGENCE
+5.5.4 Due diligence